ma-ji/amgps/_pages/assignments.md

 ## 3.2 Completion

 You will assess your own performance using the evaluation plan you proposed.
-Submit evidence (e.g., a screenshot of completed courses on DataCamp) via Canvas and we may verify.
+Submit your completion report (2-page maximum) via Canvas.
+No required format for the report, but it should at least include the following items:

+1. Evidence showing your completion of the planned modules/courses (e.g., screenshot, certificate, etc.; we may verify).
+2. Reflection on how these learned new skills can help your future career.
+3. What's your next step.

 ---
 ## 3.3 Resources for learning